Sharath15eUR/Sriram/networking training/module 1 and 2/Q-1 and Q-11 part_1 (ssh)/readme.md

 ```
 Questions:
 ---------
-Q-1 -> demonstrate the usage of SCP with ssh
+Q-1 -> demonstrate the usage of SCP with SSH
 Q-11 -> setting up SSH and telnet

 Note_1: